Your time is valuable, but a misaligned company culture could be costing you even more.

 There is a 91% chance that unhappy customers will go elsewhere for their business, and when dissatisfied, they’ll tell an average of 9 – 15 other people about their bad experience. – Inc.

-Understanding how others view your business can go a long way in identifying gaps or inconsistencies in your company culture and plays a huge part in the Customer Experience (CX) many organizations are investing in today.
+Understanding how others view your business can go a long way in identifying gaps or inconsistencies in your company culture.
+And that plays a huge part in the Customer Experience (CX) many organizations are investing in today.
 Inconsistencies that can drive away current or potential customers as well as prospective employees.

-Culture Spotlights require very little time on your part while allowing us to gain a general overview of public perception that can positively or negatively influence potential customers and/or employees from engaging with your business.
+Culture Spotlights require very little time on your part while providing real insight into public perception that can positively or negatively influence potential customers and/or employees from engaging with your business.

 Although high in value, they are low in cost, and afford you the data to make an informed decision about whether or not you’d like to pursue a more in-depth culture review through our Discovery process.

 Here’s what a Culture Spotlight consists of:

 - A thorough review of publicly available reviews, comments, articles, promotions, that are easily accessible and anyone can find (like potential customers and/or prospective employees doing due diligence before engaging with your company).

 - A comparison between what shows up in our general external search and your company messaging, such as what appears on the website and in your customer-facing online material.

 - A report that provides an overview of what we found, including actual comments from reviews (when available).